 Housing tenure and accommodations

-Between 2001 and 2011, there has been little change in the number of detached, semi-detached and terraced houses in which people live.
-However, there has been a large increase in the number of households living in purpose-built flats, from nearly 11,000 in 2001 to nearly 15,000 in 2011.
+Between 2011 and 2021, there has been little change in the number of detached, semi-detached and terraced houses in which people live.
+Furthermore, the distribution of households in accommodation has remained relatively similar to 2011.

-The number of households renting their home in the private sector rose by almost 50%, from nearly 11,000 households in 2001 to nearly 16,000 households in 2011.
-The number of households who owned their house declined.
+The number of households who owned their house has declined while the number of households renting their home in the private sector increased by almost 14%, from nearly 16,000 households in 2021 to nearly 18,000 households in 2021.

 The percentage of households who own their home is relatively low in Oxford – 45.3% compared to 61.3% in England.
 The percentage of households who rent their home in the private sector is high – 32.2% in Oxford compared with 20.5% in England.

 As of March 2020, there were 93 households in temporary accommodation.
 As of 1st April 2020, our housing waiting list figures included 2,675 households.

 According to the 2018 Council Tax stock of properties, there are over 60,000 domestic properties in Oxford.